Share with #PractiseMore

 Professional drum kits aren’t cheap, but you can do it on a budget using these tips:

-- Look for a second-hand kit, either from a friend or through sites like Gumtree.
+- Look for a second-hand kit, either from a friend or through sites like Gumtree or eBay.
 Often local neighbourhood Facebook groups have sections where people are giving away instruments because they are moving or need space!

 - Fix up an older kit.
 If your kit has a broken skin, it’s easier to replace that than get a whole new kit.
 Or your kit might just need a spruce – check out this inspiring article from Seb Atkinson about cleaning up old kits.